pixelstorm/coding_guidelines_custom_builds/README.md

 4. Develop with define('wp_debug', true);
 5. All text to be wrapped in either p, li or h1 to h3 tag. dont use divs to wrap text. use div for layout.
 6. Build a hardcoded, fully responsive html templates with html / scss / twig / php first before implementing advanced custom fields and dynamic data functionality.
-7. Use Advanced Custom fields, Gutenberg & Hookturn plugins to build custom content areas and fields
+7. Use Advanced Custom fields & Gutenberg styled blocks to build custom content areas and fields
 8. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/